-- Advocates for the athletes' safety by ensuring that all aspects of safety and fair play have been adhered to throughout the entire event - Will work closely with the Jury throughout the event to ensure the safety and fairness of the event - Listens to input from coaches (as athlete spokespersons), which occurs only through representatives of the Coaches Advisory Group ("CAG") on issues that may arise during an event; and communicates with the Jury to determine the outcome to be applied in all aspects of the event on-site - Must be part of all Jury inspections before a course is deemed open for inspection - Chairs the Jury and can also assume the role of the Referee at FIS sanctioned events - Conducts and chairs the Team Captains meetings - Works with the nominated course setter for Snowboard Cross/Banked Slalom in a collaborative fashion.
-At PWG, WSC and WC (and COC level when present) events the Race Director has the discretion to set the courses.
+- Advocates for the athletes' safety by ensuring that all aspects of safety and fair play have been adhered to throughout the entire event - Will work closely with the Jury throughout the event to ensure the safety and fairness of the event - Listens to input from coaches (as athlete spokespersons), which occurs only through representatives of the Coaches Advisory Group ("CAG") on issues that may arise during an event; and communicates with the Jury to determine the outcome to be applied in all aspects of the event on-site - Must be part of all Jury inspections before a course is deemed open for inspection - Chairs the Jury and can also assume the role of the Referee at FIS sanctioned events - Conducts and chairs the Team Captains meetings - Works with the nominated course setter for Snowboard Cross/Banked Slalom in a collaborative fashion. - Supervises the complete execution of the race from course preparation during the event, course setting through to completion of the event when the last competitor has finished

-- Supervises the complete execution of the race from course preparation during the event, course setting through to completion of the event when the last competitor has finished - Ensures that all decisions are made collaboratively as the event Jury, and communicates the outcomes of Jury decisions in a timely fashion through a representative of the CAG (Connection Coach) - Liaise with all Para Snowboard Sub Committee members as required - Has a full understanding of the FIS Results Management software and supervises its correct use and assist in solving problems that may arise from OVR production (on venue results) - Ensure that Adaptive Equipment meets the Field of Play (FOP) Rules - Ensures that race results have been confirmed by the TD and correctly submitted to FIS Office in a timely manner - Prepares and submits post-event reports to the FIS Sub-Committee that outlines pre-event and event summaries, highlighting areas requiring improvement for the future competitions in the present competition season (this includes any recommendations relating to the FIS Para Snowboard Rules and Regulations) - Once the event TD has signed the official results, the PDF results are uploaded to the FIS official webpage and FIS webpage by the race administrator. - The RD will work with other FIS staff and the OC to ensure that sponsor expectations are being met at the event - Works with any television producer/director to ensure the correct placement of all TV cameras on course.
+- Ensures that all decisions are made collaboratively as the event Jury, and communicates the outcomes of Jury decisions in a timely fashion through a representative of the CAG (Connection Coach) - Liaise with all Para Snowboard Sub Committee members as required - Has a full understanding of the FIS Results Management software and supervises its correct use and assist in solving problems that may arise from OVR production (on venue results) - Ensure that Adaptive Equipment meets the Field of Play (FOP) Rules - Ensures that race results have been confirmed by the TD and correctly submitted to FIS Office in a timely manner - Prepares and submits post-event reports to the FIS Sub-Committee that outlines pre-event and event summaries, highlighting areas requiring improvement for the future competitions in the present competition season (this includes any recommendations relating to the FIS Para Snowboard Rules and Regulations) - Once the event TD has signed the official results, the PDF results are uploaded to the FIS official webpage and FIS webpage by the race administrator. - The RD will work with other FIS staff and the OC to ensure that sponsor expectations are being met at the event - Works with any television producer/director to ensure the correct placement of all TV cameras on course.